Name Translator

 Person Title

-Peacock, Lucy Ambrose and Eleanor; or, The adventures of two children deserted on an uninhabited island.
-Translated from the French, with alterations, adapting it to the perusal of youth.
-By Lucy Peacock, author of The Visit for a Week, &c.
-The Third Edition.
+Peacock, Lucy Ambrose and Eleanor; or, the adventures of two children deserted on an uninhabited island.
+Translated from the French.
+With alterations, adapting it to the perusal of youth, for whose amusement and instruction it is designed.
+By the author of The adventures of the six princesses of Babylon, Juvenile magazine, Visit for a week, &c.
+Second Edition.

 Pengree, Mrs. W. Ladies' astronomy.
 Translated from the French of Jérôme de Lalande, by Mrs. W. Pengree.